balvig/chili/README.md

 ### Modifying view templates in main app

-Add an override (see [deface docs](https://github.com/railsdog/deface#readme) for details) with the same name as the extension.
+Chili uses deface to modify existing view templates (see [deface docs](https://github.com/railsdog/deface#readme) for details)
+Add an override with the same name as the extension.
 As an example, assuming the main app has the partial `app/views/posts/_post.html.erb`:

 ```erb
 <% # app/overrides/posts/_post/chili_likes.html.erb.deface (folder should mirror main app view path) %>